octovolt/octovolt-website/src/markdown/posts/tce-prototype.md

     allowfullscreen="">
   </iframe>
 </div>

+This circuit was originally designed by :a[Rob Schafer]{.https://www.youtube.com/c/schaferob} and later improved by :a[cyberboy666]{.https://github.com/cyberboy666}.
+I talked with cyberboy666 about whether it would be okay for me to create this Eurorack version, and he said that it's open hardware so I should feel free to do so.
+If you are interested in his design, which leaves the electronic components exposed and operates on a dedicated +5v wall wart power supply, you can get his :a[version]{.https://underscores.shop/product/two_comparator_effect} on the :a[underscores]{.https://underscores.shop} website, where you'll also find a lot of other excellent circuits for video art.

+I hope I have contributed to the lineage of of this circuit's design by converting it to a Eurorack module.
+In the spirit of this, I decided to put the open hardware logo on the front panel rather than my normal octopus logo.
+I also have the
+:a[KiCAD files published on GitHub]{.https://github.com/octovolt/TCE}.

 The front panel holes were a little too small for Alpha 9mm potentiometers, so I had to use tall trim pots instead.
 I have revised the front panel to allow the Alpha pots, and I was able to